Attention span: Measurement

-Testing
+Testing the effect on different types of media

 In an early study of the influence of temperament on attention span, the mothers of 232 pairs of twins were interviewed periodically about the similarities and differences in behavior displayed by their twins during infancy and early childhood.
 The results showed that each of the behavioral variables (temper frequency, temper intensity, irritability, crying, and demanding attention) had a significant inverse relationship with attention span.
 In other words, the twin with longer attention span was better able to remain performing a particular activity without distraction, and was also the less temperamental twin.

 One study of 2600 children found that early exposure to television (around age two) is associated with later attention problems such as inattention, impulsiveness, disorganization, and distractibility at age seven.
 This correlational study does not specify whether viewing television increases attention problems in children, or if children who are naturally prone to inattention are disproportionately attracted to the stimulation of television at young ages, or if there is some other factor, such as parenting skills, associated with this finding.

-Furthermore, a study examining the relations between children’s attention span-persistence in preschool and later school achievement and college completion.
-In other words, this study is analyzing the importance of children’s early skills for predicting later developmental paths.
+Another study examining the relations between children’s attention span-persistence in preschool and later academic achievements found that children’s age four attention span-persistence significantly predicted math and reading achievement at age 21 after controlling for achievement levels at age seven, adopted status, child vocabulary skills, gender, and maternal education level.
 For instance, children who enrolled in formal schooling without the ability to pay attention, remember instructions, and demonstrate self-control have more difficulty in elementary school and throughout high school.
-The research found that children’s age 4 attention span-persistence significantly predicted math and reading achievement at age 21 after controlling for achievement levels at age 7, adopted status, child vocabulary skills, gender, and maternal education level.

-How well a parent can capture and keep a two-year-old's attention on a toy may be more important than just a pleasant way to pass the time.
-"By successfully focusing a young child's attention on objects during free play, parents may be giving their child practice in using attention as a way to shift into a positive emotional state".
-"We found that children whose parents actively directed and maintained their child's visual attention spent more time distracting themselves away from a source of distress."
+In another study involving 10,000 children (ages eight to 11), fluctuations in attention span were observed during the school day, with higher levels of attention in the afternoon and lower levels in the morning.
+The study also found that student awareness and productivity increased after a two-day weekend but substantially decreased after summer break.